iamishraqhc/0855ea2b-1f52-4d26-b729-821ceed1ca96/README.md

 - Click the "Enter Garage" button to simulate a driver entering the garage.
 - Available parking spots will be assigned automatically to drivers.
+- Click the respective "Exit" button from a parking spot to leave that specific spot.
 - The reservation history for the entire parking lot will be displayed.

 ## A sample overview